-Refer to Snapshot 8: Safe Communties.
+Refer to Snapshot 10: Feeling Safe for more information about Community Safety.

 Mental/Emotional Wellbeing and Social Capital (resilience)

 The mental wellbeing indicators were level of resilience, indicators of neighbourhood connection and trust, and attitudes to gender equality in relationships.